boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 $
 ```

-You can also use `lono summary` to see that the resources are different.
+We can also use `lono summary` to see that the resources are different.
 Here's the output of `lono summary` with the parameters info filtered out:

 ```
 $ lono summary ec2